Your Essential Guide to Making Homemade Falafel

 Pictured Recipe: Falafel Pita Sandwiches with Tzatziki

-Or, serve Falafel as part of a platter.
+Or, serve falafel as part of a platter.
 The ingredients on the platter depend on which food tradition you're enjoying.
 The side dishes can include pickled cucumbers, hummus, pita, fattoush or tabbouleh.

 Pictured Recipe: Edamame Falafel with Lemon Aioli

 Thanks to the protein-rich beans used to make the dough, falafel is a protein-packed food.
-Plus, all of the protein in this vegan dish is coming from plant sources.
+Plus, all of the protein in this vegan dish comes from plant sources.
 A typical falafel serving is three balls or patties, which has between 10 and 15 grams of protein.
 For comparison, one egg has six grams of protein.

 What's more, a serving of falafel also has between 7 and 10 grams of fiber.
 That's about one-quarter of your daily recommended fiber.